mmurski/Scripts-1/README.md

 * Confirm the docker is running by running code: sudo systemctl status docker
 * Copy and run this playbook: Ansible/Docker-Compose.docx

+The playbook implements the following tasks: In 3-5 bullets, explain the steps of the ELK installation play.
+E.g., install Docker; download image; etc.

+Install docker.io
+Install pip3
+Install Docker python module
+Increase virtual memory
+Download and launch a docker

 The following screenshot displays the result of running docker ps after successfully configuring the ELK instance.

 TODO: Update the path with the name of your screenshot of docker ps output